 All our animals are ambassadors for their wild relatives.
 We hope all our visitors, especially our younger ones, may learn to appreciate these amazing animals through seeing them at the Zoo and may want to protect and conserve them for the future.

-Both our sister centres are involved in conservation projects for endangered species and in animal rescue work, in association with the RSPCA.
+Our sister centre is involved in conservation projects for endangered species and in animal rescue work, in association with the RSPCA.

 Many of the animals at these two wildlife parks, such as the giant otter, are on the IUCN endangered species Red List and we’re doing our best to help breed and conserve them for the future.
 We also work closely with all the regulatory authorities to make sure our animals receive the best care.
 International captive breeding programmes are strictly controlled to ensure good breeding stocks are available for species under threat.